eward9/symmetric-crypto-helper/README.md

 We use the built-in crypto libary, however we currently use the *pbkdf2* package for key generation.
 I belive the built in libary also provides a pbkdf2 implementation, so I need to look into this and potentially remove the external requirment.

+Currently the module is not on NPM, but if there is any interest then I will push it up.

 Install the dependencies.

 ```sh